OleMussmann/Nix-Package-Search/README.md

     Matches are sorted by type.
 Show 'exact' matches first, then 'direct' matches, and finally 'indirect' matches.
       exact     SEARCH_TERM
-                registry#SEARCH_TERM
                 channel.SEARCH_TERM
       direct    SEARCH_TERM-bar
-                registry#SEARCH_TERM-bar
                 channel.SEARCH_TERM-bar
       indirect  foo-SEARCH_TERM-bar (or match other columns)
-                registry#foo-SEARCH_TERM-bar (or match other columns)
                 channel.foo-SEARCH_TERM-bar (or match other columns)

 - `nps PACKAGE_NAME` searches the cache file for packages matching the `PACKAGE_NAME` search string, see image above.
 - The cache is created on the first call.
 Be patient, it might take a while.
-This is done under the hood by calling `nix-env -qaP` (or `nix search REGISTRY` for experimental mode) and writing the output to a cache file.
+This is done under the hood by calling `nix-env -qaP` (or `nix search SYSTEM_REGISTRY` for experimental mode) and writing the output to a cache file.
 Subsequent queries are much faster.

 ### Configuration